-However, at the beginning of Bunnahabhain’s Open Day, a uncomfortably loud PA system wasn’t going to help my morning grouchiness.
-The lead singer reading lyrics from a tablet [maybe a dep] was far less forgiving than the 15 minutes of almost constant feedback, a record I never want to hear beaten.
-The band stopped & started, the sound engineer stressed and punters abandoned the courtyard for the midgy-ish bay.
-No one writes about it, but stall holders [in their own words] were “pissed off“!
+However, at the beginning of Bunnahabhain’s Open Day, an uncomfortably loud PA system wasn’t going to help my morning grouchiness.
+The lead singer reading lyrics from a tablet [maybe a dep] was far more forgiving than the 15 minutes of almost constant PA feedback, a record I never want to hear beaten.
+The band stopped & started, the sound engineer stressed, and punters abandoned the courtyard for the midgey-infested bay.
+No one ever writes about it, but stallholders [in their own words] were “pissed off“!

-With more than a 100% mark-up on a full bottle, the prices of festival drams at the bar were incredibly un-festive.
-I’m glad I had bought along a 15yo limited release vintage Balblair, a quarter of the price of Bunna’s 15yo Feis Ile Spanish butt.
+With more than a 100% markup on a full bottle, the prices of festival drams at the bar were incredibly un-festive.
+I’m glad I bought along a 15yo limited-release vintage Balblair, a quarter of the price of Bunna’s 15yo Feis Ile Spanish butt.

 Bunnahabhain An Cladach Ob.
 50% [1ltr] WB79.63